(Want to receive more corruption report updates? Subscribe here!)

 The natural resources sector in Kuwait is riddled with corruption.
 Kuwait has one of the largest oil reserves in the world, and its economy is mainly based on revenues from petroleum, which comprises 80% of the government’s income.
 The oil and petrochemicals sectors are entirely state-owned (BTI 2016).
 Kuwaiti law forbids the disclosure of any information on the Kuwait Investment Authority, as well as any information on their transactions, investments or assets of the Natural Resources Funds authority, leading to a general lack of transparency in government spending (RGI 2014).

-Freedoms of speech and of the press are guaranteed under Kuwait's Constitution, but the government restricts these freedoms in practice (HRR 2015).
+Freedoms of speech and of the press are guaranteed under Kuwait’s Constitution, but the government restricts these freedoms in practice (HRR 2015).
 Freedom of the press in Kuwait is limited due to self-censorship, intimidation and governmental pressure, and journalists and media outlets occasionally face physical harassment (FotP 2015).
 All publication and distribution of informational materials are controlled by the Ministry of Information.
-The Commission for Mass Communications and Information Technology regulates digital communication and has broad powers over companies providing internet, mobile, cable and sttelite services (FotP 2015).
-The government owns the majority of broadcasters but has started giving licences to private operators.
+The Commission for Mass Communications and Information Technology regulates digital communication and has broad powers over companies providing internet, mobile, cable and satellite services (FotP 2015).
+The government owns the majority of broadcasters but has started giving licenses to private operators.
 Critical journalism is restricted and journalists routinely practice self-censorship (FotP 2015).
-Despite the aforementioned limits, journalists in Kuwait are among the most free and outspoken in the region when reporting on the subjects other than politics or religion (BTI 2016).
+Despite the aforementioned limits, journalists in Kuwait are among the freest and outspoken in the region when reporting on the subjects other than politics or religion (BTI 2016).
 The Kuwaiti government strictly controls the internet (HRR 2015).
 Public access to government information is not provided for by Kuwaiti law (FotP 2015).
-Kuwait's media environment is deemed 'partly free' (FotP 2015).
+Kuwait’s media environment is deemed ‘partly free’ (FotP 2015).

 Freedom of assembly and association are provided by law, but the government limits these freedoms in practice (HRR 2015).
 The government often restricts the registration and licensing of NGOs and has thus severely curbed the freedom of forming organizations (BTI 2016).
-The political leadership in Kuwait does not interact with NGOs in any institutionalised way (BTI 2014), and NGOs are not permitted to engage in any political activity (HRR 2015).
-The government uses licensing to exercise political control over NGOs in Kuwait, and members of licenced NGOs are required to obtain permission from the Ministry of Social Affairs and Labour (MOSAL) to attend international conferences (HRR 2015).
-There are dozens of unlicensed and unofficial CSOs and NGOs operating in Kuwait (HRR 2015), and Kuwait's civil society has become more active since the Arab Spring (BTI 2014).
+The political leadership in Kuwait does not interact with NGOs in any institutionalized way (BTI 2014), and NGOs are not permitted to engage in any political activity (HRR 2015).
+The government uses licensing to exercise political control over NGOs in Kuwait, and members of licensed NGOs are required to obtain permission from the Ministry of Social Affairs and Labour (MOSAL) to attend international conferences (HRR 2015).
+There are dozens of unlicensed and unofficial CSOs and NGOs operating in Kuwait (HRR 2015), and Kuwait’s civil society has become more active since the Arab Spring (BTI 2014).
 In mid-2015, the government shut down the local chapter of Transparency International, claiming that the NGO exaggerated the level of corruption in the country (HRR 2015).

 - World Bank & IFC: Doing Business 2016.